 Dream of:31 March 1983 "On The Beach"

 By mistake I went into a law class and sat down in a seat in the right corner of the front row (from the students' point of view).
 An overweight girl was sitting next to me.
 It was a special class being conducted by Featherston (a law school professor).
 Probably 40 students were in the room and all chairs were full.
 The class dealt with submission of special issues to jurors.
 Featherston proceeded to give a little exam.
 Everyone except me pulled out little papers.
 Featherston asked several questions.
 I was familiar with the kind of questions he was asking.
 Even though I hadn't been taking this class, I could probably come in here and take the test myself, since I had had practice court.
 Featherston asked three questions and the second question had three subparts.
 Finally he finished and went up to a black board and wrote the answers.
 The answers were a "G" or a "M." Everyone saw what the answers were and graded their own papers.
 Then they rose and went out to take a break.
-In the rear left corner of the room I saw Staggs.
+In the rear left corner of the room I saw my old friend Staggs.
 His hair was quite blond.
 It surprised me to see him there at the law school.
 I went over to Staggs and asked him what the "G" and "M" stood for.
 He said the "M" stood for "May."
 It meant "can."
 I said, "Well, the 'G' must stand for 'Gant' then."

 I figured it meant "can't" and was probably a British word.
 I wanted to talk with Staggs.
 I asked him how he had been.
 I told him I was in my last quarter of law school.
 He was very stand-offish.
 He didn't seem to want to have anything to do with me.
 I thought that might have something to do with his wife Paula (a former high school schoolmate).
 Perhaps she didn't want him to associate with anyone.
 I wanted to talk with him and find out were he lived.
 But he wasn't friendly and so I walked out of the room.